 Non-Departmental University Support

 Except for some fellowships and scholarships, most financial support available to graduate students from the University is awarded through the Department (often referred to as “state funding”).
 Teaching opportunities outside the Department also are available on an occasional basis (see heading for Off-campus teaching).
-Students receiving an assistantship are generally not permitted to work outside the University; permission must be granted by the program area.
+Students receiving an assistantship are generally not permitted to work outside the University; permission must be granted by the program area and DGS.

 You should also be aware that graduate students are eligible for most federally guaranteed loan programs.
 Information of applying for loans can be obtained from The Financial Aid Office, 1202 Spring Garden Street, (336) 334-5702, http://fia.dept.uncg.edu/.